 There are city-managed bike racks in front of each of SAIC’s primary buildings available for use by the SAIC community and the general public.*

-Jones Hall and 162 North State Street Residences have bike rooms that can accommodate 30+ bicycles.
+Jones Hall and the 162 Residences have bike rooms that can accommodate 30+ bicycles.
 They are available for long-term storage by current residents and are accessible 24/7.
 All residents have access with their ARTICard and can store their bikes throughout the school year.

 *Please note that bikes left on city-managed bike racks for an extended period of time are subject to removal by the Chicago Department of Transportation.

-Emergency U-Lock checkouts are available at security desks in the Sharp Building, MacLean Center and 280 South Columbus Drive.
+Emergency U-Lock checkouts are available at security desks in the Sharp Building, MacLean Center, and the 280 Building.
 U-Locks can be checked out for 24 hours, but must be checked out again for longer periods of use.

 The Bike Commuter Challenge (BCC) is an opportunity for staff and faculty of the Art Institute of Chicago (museum, school, and central administration) to raise awareness of the environmental and health benefits of commuting by bike.
-The team has won the 500+ Employees education category for the past four years.
+The team has won the 500+ Employees education category four times in recent years.

-Come June, register for free and log your commutes on the Bike Commuter Challenge website to keep the winning streak going!
+Come June, register for free and log your commutes on the Bike to Work Challenge website to keep the wins coming.

 SAIC's Divvy Discount